splunk/eventgen/README/Performance.md

     [global]
     threading = thread | process

-For multiprocessing, set threading = process.
+For multiprocessing, set threading = process or pass `--multiprocess` on the command line.
 This will cause eventgen to spin up a process for each generator worker and each output worker instead of a thread.
 Samples will remain threads in the master process since they aren't really doing any work other than scheduling.

 ## Multiprocessing.Queue sucks